The Ultimate Guide to Driving The Alpine Loop

 Don’t forget to bring:

-• Blankets, sleeping bags, extra layers, and waterproof jackets for all members of the group.
+• Blankets, warm extra layers, and waterproof jackets for all members of the group.

 • A satellite messenger, like a Spot or a Garmin InReach.
-There is no cell service on the Alpine Loop, except in the three small towns along the way (Lake City, Silverton, and Ouray.)
+Cell service is not available on the Alpine Loop, except in Lake City, Silverton, and Ouray.

 • A sense of adventure!